The right kind of pressure

-Expectation can be either an enormous motivator and support when becoming all you are meant to be, or it can cripple and deform the fledgling aspirant.
+Expectation can be either an enormous motivator and support when becoming all you are meant to be, or it can defeat and tear down the fledgling aspirant.
 The amount and the type of pressure determine whether or not your child will flourish and thrive, or shrivel and withdraw.

 Just because a child achieves a goal with or without undue pressure is not a validation of either extreme methodology either.
 Underneath is a relationship to you—and to the self—that is being daily created behind the achievements.

 What we want is bold and big:

 Personal accomplishment combined with healthy self confidence and relaxed, trusting relationship with the parents.